Certora/TheDogShowWorkshop/README.md

 ### ✍️ Exercise 3: Add a Rule That Catches the Bug from #2

 - **Goal**: Extend the formal specification to **detect** the bug from Exercise 2.
-  - You may modify an existing rule/invariant or add a new one.
+  - Add a new rule that verifies an important security property that will also catch the bug.
   - Your rule should be **general** — it must express a valid correctness property and not be tailored to your specific bug.
+  - Bonus points for parametric rules or invariants.

 - Run the updated spec using: